 White coat or sustained hypertension values should be based on duplicate measures, morning and evening for seven days.
 First day values should be discarded.

 Log the Results

-Hypertension Canada offers free downloadable blood pressure logs for health care professionals and patients at hypertension.ca.
+Blood pressure logs are available for health care professionals to use with their patients at hypertension.ca.